Cultural Treasures of Japan

 Join us to discover the culture and wonder of Japan and it's people.

-We also want you to know that this is an active tour with plenty of walking, including on uneven ground at times and plenty of steps.
-If you are fit, well and active if will be perfect for you.
+Most people dream of travelling to Japan so why not consider for you 2020 holiday.
+We just want you to know that this is an active tour with plenty of walking, including on uneven ground at times and plenty of steps.
+If you are fit, well and active it could just be perfect for you.

 Try your hand at the centuries-old art of the Japanese tea ceremony, gold leaf decorating and stenciling.